THE LINK BETWEEN FAITH AND ANSWERED PRAYER

 Now just because a person without faith should have no expectation that God will say yes, doesn’t mean that God won’t say yes.
 God is kind and often works on behalf of those who don’t pray or have no faith.

-#2 SOME FAITH = SOME EXPECTATION THAT GOD WILL SAY YES
+#2 SOME FAITH = GOD MIGHT SAY YES

 There are various examples in the Bible where people could be described as having only ‘some level of faith’.
 They believe, but their belief is mixed with doubt.
 Here’s two examples…